A warm super-Neptune around the G-dwarf star TOI-1710 revealed with TESS, SOPHIE and HARPS-N: Discussion conclusions

-where $H_{\rm p}$ represents the atmospheric scale height of a planet and $\mathrm{Flux}_{\rm V}$ the flux of its host star in the V-band.
+where $H_{\rm p}$ represents the atmospheric scale height of a planet and $\mathrm{Flux}_{\rm V}$ the flux of its host star in the V band.
 We normalized this ratio to 100 for the optimal target HD\:209458\:b.
-Plotting the S/N \textit{vs.} the radii of this selection of exoplanets (see Fig.~\ref{fig:SNR_transmission_vs_radius}) ranks TOI-1710\:b at the fourth position with a predicted S/N just above 9.
-That is, TOI-1710\:b is a good candidate for atmospheric characterization via transmission spectroscopy and figures among the top tier targets of its class in the optical band.
-This could result in a potential detection of sodium or potassium absorption lines in the atmosphere of this planet if the spectral features are not hidden by haze absorption \citep{2016Natur.529...59S}; in this regard, TOI-1710\:b provides a new target to characterize the physical condition for the formation of clouds.
+Plotting the S/N {versus} the radii of this selection of exoplanets (see Fig.~\ref{fig:SNR_transmission_vs_radius}) ranks TOI-1710\:b at the fourth position with a predicted S/N just above 9, which means that TOI-1710\:b is a good candidate for atmospheric characterization via transmission spectroscopy and figures among the top tier targets of its class in the optical band.
+This could result in a potential detection of sodium or potassium absorption lines in the atmosphere of this planet if the spectral features are not hidden by haze absorption \citep{2016Natur.529...59S}; in this regard, TOI-1710\:b provides a new target for characterizing the physical condition for the formation of clouds.

 \begin{balance} \end{balance}

 \begin{appendix}